 When you are accused of drunk driving, one of the key pieces of evidence against you will be the officer testimony.
 The most important part of that testimony is often the police officer’s observations of your driving technique prior to being pulled over.
 In some cases, like those that involve an accident, civilian witnesses may provide this part of the evidence.
-The best DUI attorneys in Vista can make the jury question this testimony though -especially the part regarding your driving.
+Your lawyer can make the jury question this testimony though -especially the part regarding your driving.

 What Makes Police Think a Driver is Drunk